firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

 To generate a specific instance of a target, the build system leverages four Make variables:

-1. ``TARGET_PROJECT``: this points the Makefile (`sim/Makefile`) at the right target-specific Makefrag, which defines the generation and Golden Gate-level software-simulation recipes.
+1. ``TARGET_PROJECT``: this points the Makefile (`sim/Makefile`) at the right target-specific Makefrag, which defines the generation and MIDAS-level software-simulation recipes.
 The makefrag for the default target project is defined at ``sim/src/main/makefrag/firesim``.